rbms-bsc/DCRMR/_pages/Phys-desc/Note-on-extent-of-manifestation.md

 > <CITE>Signatures (in Church Slavic characters): A-Ẏ² [=41], 2A-2Ẏ² [=41], 3A-3ŌT͡͡² [=24]</CITE>

 <a name="6.215.44.9">6.215.44.9</a> **Full collation**.
 If considered important, make a note giving the full collation instead of a note recording only the signatures.

+Record the presence of blank leaves as part of a full collation if considered important.

 > Example:
 > <CITE>Collation: 8vo: A-H⁴; 32 leaves: p.
 [1-2] 3-62 [63-64]; $3(-H3) signed.
 H4 blank</CITE>